Research Areas

 See my work on political learning here

 Much of my work examines how identity influences the ways people encounter, attend to, and process information.
-I approach this from several directions, considering both broad factors shaping information exposure and psychophysiological indicators of implicit cognitive and affective processes.
+I approach this from several directions, considering both broad factors shaping communication dynamics and psychophysiological indicators of implicit cognitive and affective processes.

-See my work on identity and information here
+See my work on identity and communication here

 Other Work